Code-Institute-Submissions/eeefitness/README.md

 - #2D3142, Space Cadet, which a relatively dark, professional looking grey, was chosen for the navigation bar and the footer.
 As most gym equipment is grey in colour, shades of grey appeared to be appropriate for the functional navigational bar and the footer.
 - The background colour of site is #FAFAFA, Cultured, a subtle white colour, to keep the website’s image clean and to provide easy contrast.
 - Active links are be displayed in #FC7536, Orange Crayola.
-Non-active links change from Cultured Orange Crayola when hovered over in orer to provide visual feedback to the user.
+Non-active links change from Cultured to Orange Crayola when hovered over in orer to provide visual feedback to the user.
 To be consistent the social media links in the footer behave in a similar fashion.
 - #FC7536, Orange Crayola, is used as an accent colour throughout the site, from the logo to providing a striking contrasting background colour, to call-to-action buttons.
 Where a stronger contrast was desired #FB5607, Orange Pantone was used in its stead.
 - #D3D3D3, Light Grey, was used instead of Cultured in areas where it was deemed that it would produce a softer contrast, for example it was